 What is donation?

 Donation is giving an organ or tissue to help someone who needs a transplant.
 If you needed an organ transplant would you have one?
-Almost everyone would, however only about 1 in 3 people have signed the organ donation register.
+Almost everyone would, however currently only 45% of people have recorded an organ donation decision.

-Being an organ donor is a generous and worthwhile decision that can save lives.
-Transplants can save or greatly enhance the lives of other people.
-But this relies on donors and their families agreeing to donate their organ or tissue.
-Thousands of people in the UK are waiting for an organ transplant.
-Many of whom die before a suitable donor organ is found.
+Being an organ donor and tissue donor is a generous decision that can save lives.
+Transplants can save or greatly enhance the lives of other people, but this relies on donors and their families agreeing to donate their organ or tissue.
+Every day across the UK someone dies waiting for an organ transplant.
+One donor can save or transform up to nine lives through organ donation and save and transform even more by donating tissue.

 Types of donation